the-turing-way/the-turing-way/Chapter_Version_Control.md

 ### How to do it

-When you commit, instead of using `git commit` instead do
+When you commit via

 ```
-git commit -m "Your commit message"
+git commit
 ```

+notice that a field appears (either within the terminal or in a text editor) where a commit message can be written.
+Simply do so and save (and close if writing the message via text editor).

 ### Good practise for commit messages

 The number one rule is: **make it meaningful**.
 A commit message like "Fixed a bug" leaves it entirely up to the person  looking at the commit (again, this person may very well be you a few months in the future when you've forgotten what you were doing) to waste time figuring out what the bug was, what changes you actually made, and how they fixed it.
 As such a good commit message should **explain what you did, why you did it, and what is impacted by the change**.
 As with comments you should **describe what the code is doing rather than the code itself** e.g. it is not obvious what "Changed N_sim to 10" actually does, but "Changed number of simulations run by the program to 10" is clear.

-**Summarise the change** the commit contains in the first line (50-72 characters).
+**Summarise the change** the commit contains in the first line (50-72 characters), then leave a blank line before you continue with the body of the message.
+By doing this when shortened versions of `git log` are used just the summary will appear.
+This makes it much easier to quickly search through a large number of commits.
 It’s also a good practise to **use the imperative present tense** in these messages.
 In other words, use commands.
 Instead of "I added tests for" or "Adding tests for" use "Add tests for".

 Here's a good example of commit message structure: